vbotka/ansible-config-light/docs/source/index.rst

 Role version 2.7.1

-The role installs packages, creates and configures files and services.
-The handlers are created from user provided configuration data.
-The control-flow will be determined by the configuration data.
-The configuration data also determine which Ansible modules will be used.
-This `data-driven programming`_ paradigm provides a flexible and robust framework to apply basic Ansible
+The role installs packages, creates and configures files, and services.
+The handlers are created from user-provided configuration data.
+The configuration data determines the control flow.
+The configuration data also determines which Ansible modules will be used.
+This `data-driven programming`_ paradigm provides a flexible and robust framework to apply basic Ansible modules:
-modules:

 * apt, dnf, snap, package, pkgng, portinstall
 * mount, file